Pedal the Coast Self-Guided

 If you want a gentle goodbye, ride more Carriage Roads on the Witch Hole Loop, passing beaver dams, quiet ponds, and stretches of road that feel tucked away from everything else.

-If you’re craving one last challenge, ride roads from town to the summit of Cadillac Mountain, the highest point on the eastern seaboard—where the coast stretches out in every direction and the week comes full circle.
+If you’re craving one last challenge, ride from town to the summit of Cadillac Mountain, the highest point on the eastern seaboard — where the coast stretches out in every direction and the week comes full circle.

 • Cycling Witch Hole Option: 8.3 miles | elevation gain 570 ft